jbenno/course_comm_tech/files/Administrative.md

 - Attendence and participation will add or subtract from this base grade.

 ## Other matters
-Please refer to the general rules and guidlines of the college, in particular the Student Handbook.
+Please refer to the general rules and guidelines of the college, in particular the Student Handbook.